WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 ### 1.3 Check Dependencies

-You can use this function to quickly check if all dependencies are installed and if their versions are correct:
+You can use this function to quickly verify installed dependencies and their versions:

 ```{r check_dependencies}
 CheckPkgs <- function(packages) {